Route Algorithms

 GraphHopper Profile: bike |Custom Model: bike_custom.json

-Bikes respect oneway=yes tags just like cars, preventing dangerous wrong-way routing on divided roads and busy streets.
+The routing engine respects one-way streets and access restrictions, preventing dangerous wrong-way routing on divided roads and busy streets.

 Legal Compliance